gahdritz/smel/README.md

 # The SMeL Test

 Code for the forthcoming benchmark paper "The SMeL Test: A simple benchmark for media literacy in language models".
+Excuse our appearance; this repo is still under construction.

 ## Usage